-Andrew Rosenberg, DVM, DACVD, is the practice owner of Animal Dermatology & Allergy Specialists and practices in both the Riverdale, New Jersey, and Westchester County, New York, locations.
-He earned his Bachelor of Science with distinction in research and his DVM from Cornell University and completed his residency with Animal Dermatology Clinic in Tustin, California.
-Dr. Rosenberg received the ACVD Resident Research Award for his work in cyclosporine-associated gingival overgrowth and currently serves as the Chair for the ACVD Education Committee.
+ANDREW ROSENBERG, DVM, DACVD, is the practice owner of Animal Dermatology & Allergy Specialists and practices in both the Riverdale, New Jersey, and Westchester County, New York, locations.
+He earned his Bachelor of Science with distinction in research and his DVM from Cornell University and completed a residency with Animal Dermatology Clinic in Tustin, California.
+Dr. Rosenberg received the ACVD Resident Research award for his work in cyclosporine-associated gingival overgrowth and currently serves as the chair for the ACVD education committee.
 His clinical interests include allergies and autoimmune skin diseases.
 Dr. Rosenberg also treats skin conditions of animals in zoos and wildlife centers on a volunteer basis.

 Which of the following drugs would be appropriate for this patient?

 Based on the information provided, how would you grade the following drugs and why?

 The following represents the best responses based on drug metabolism, pharmacokinetics, species, diagnostic differentials, clinical and laboratory data, and other pertinent findings.

 Correct ResponseDo Not UseAlthough glucocorticoids are frequently used to help relieve pruritus, juvenile-onset generalized demodicosis is caused by underlying immune dysregulation, and glucocorticoid use could further suppress the immune system and exacerbate the demodicosis.
 Thus, prednisone is contraindicated in the treatment of demodicosis.
 In addition, this patient’s pruritus is likely caused by secondary bacterial infection, which prednisone would have no effect on.